 REP certificates are posted onto your transcripts by the Registrar's office at the same time that degrees are conferred.
+This usually happens about a month and a half after the end of the semester.
 If you need more immediate proof that you've received this certificate, we are happy to send a letter on your behalf.

 I've completed coursework and research in two (or more) different departments.
 Can I get more than one REP certificate?